cadet/CADET-Core/doc/getting_started/build_linux.rst

    Using MKL (parallel): Execute
    ``cmake -DCMAKE_INSTALL_PREFIX="<ROOT>/cadet" -DBLA_VENDOR=Intel10_64lp ../code/``

--  If CMake was not able to locate Matlab, execute ``export MATLAB_ROOT=/path/to/my/MATLAB/R2016a`` and try to run CMake again
+-  If CMake was not able to locate MATLAB, execute ``export MATLAB_ROOT=/path/to/my/MATLAB/R2016a`` and try to run CMake again